 More impressive examples where the innovation of a vessel such as Mahi could help are within hard-to-access wind turbine farms or eco-sensitive areas that require regular periods of monitoring and data collection.

 After many hours in the making, Mahi One first attempted to embark on its voyage back in May 2019.
 The projected route was planned from Europe to the Caribbean.

 This expedition, sought to be the first trans-Atlantic journey made by an unmanned craft, was cut short not long after Mahi's departure from France.
 This was caused by exceptionally challenging weather conditions, as a heavy storm encountered the boat causing it to capsize.
 After crossing a distance of 370km (230 miles), the journey had to be halted, for now.

-Mahi 2.0 will venture into the new Atlantic crossing in September 2021.
-The team is currently conducting full tests in preparation for the new launch.
-The design has been optimized to increase stability and robustness, and the vessel is being upgraded with new features that will prevent it from submerging and ensure staying on course.
+Mahi 2.0 ventured into the new Atlantic crossing in September 2021.
+In preparation for the new launch, the team conducted full tests and trials.
+The design has been optimized to increase stability and robustness, and the vessel has been upgraded with new features that will prevent it from submerging and ensure staying on course.

 The power of data visualization

 Our partnership powers the capture and delivery of live online data visualizations on a range of atmospheric and oceanographic measures.
-For the unveiling of Mahi One, we have developed a highly engaging online tracking dashboard.
-The aim was, of course, to be able to follow the journey of Mahi One.
+For the unveiling of Mahi, we have developed a highly engaging online tracking dashboard.
+The aim was, of course, to be able to follow the journey of the Mahi vessel.

 We wanted to enrich the tracking map with all of the relevant tracking stats, like distance, time, battery, and temperature.
 For the Mahi 2.0 journey, we decided to build on and refine the online dashboard, as well as enhance it with even more data that will be collected from the ocean crossing.

 You can also follow the journey of Project Mahi on Facebook and Instagram.